Compact moduli of K3 surfaces

 \begin{definition} Let $L^*$ be a line bundle on $X^*$, relatively nef and big over $C^*$.
 A relatively nef extension $L$ to a Kulikov model $X$ over $C$ is called a {\it nef model}. \end{definition}

-\begin{definition} Let $R^*\subset X^*$ be a section of $L^*$ as above, containing no vertical components.
+\begin{definition} Let $R^*\subset X^*$ be the vanishing locus of a section of $L^*$ as above, containing no vertical components.
 A {\it divisor model} is an extension $R\subset X$ to a relatively nef divisor $R\in |L|$ for which $R_0$ contains no strata of $X_0$. \end{definition}

 \begin{definition} The {\it stable model} of $(X^*,R^*)$ is for some divisor model.
 It is unique and independent of the choice of divisor model $(X,R)$ by the theory of canonical models, since for $0<\epsilon\ll 1$ the pair $(\oX,\oX_0+ \epsilon \oR)$ has log canonical singularities and the divisor $K_\oX + \epsilon \oR$ is relatively ample.